developit/bamboo-status-svg/README.md

 As a Library
 ------------
-*bamboo-status* is available both as a library in the NPM registry at ([https://npmjs.org/package/bamboo-status-svg](https://npmjs.org/package/bamboo-status-svg)).
+*bamboo-status-svg* is available both as a library in the NPM registry at ([https://npmjs.org/package/bamboo-status-svg](https://npmjs.org/package/bamboo-status-svg)).

 Example library usage: